awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 **Major version upgrades**
 Unlike for minor version upgrades and patches, Aurora PostgreSQL doesn't have an automatic major version upgrade option\.
 New major PostgreSQL versions might contain database changes that aren't backward\-compatible with existing applications\.
 The new functionality can cause your existing applications to stop working correctly\.
-To prevent any issues, we strongly recommend that you follow the process outlined in [Before upgrading your production DB cluster to a new major version](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Upgrade.preliminary) before upgrading the DB instances in your Aurora PostgreSQL DB clusters\.
+To prevent any issues, we strongly recommend that you follow the process outlined in [Testing an upgrade of your production DB cluster to a new major version](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Upgrade.preliminary) before upgrading the DB instances in your Aurora PostgreSQL DB clusters\.
 First ensure that your applications can run on the new version by following that procedure\.
 Then you can manually upgrade your Aurora PostgreSQL DB cluster to the new version\.
 The upgrade process involves the possibility of brief outages as each instance in the cluster is upgraded to the new version\.
 The preliminary planning process also takes time\.
 We recommend that you always perform upgrade tasks during your cluster's maintenance window or when operations are minimal\.
 For more information, see [How to perform a major version upgrade](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion)\.

 **Note**